zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

 {: style="text-align: justify;"}
 # 1. Download & install ViveProSetup.exe
 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/viveprosetup-300.png){: .align-left}
-First, you should download _ViveProSetup.exe_ software from [here](https://www.vive.com/setup/vive-pro/){: target="_blank"} and install it on your system.
+First, you should download _ViveProSetup.exe_ software from [here](https://www.vive.com/setup/vive-pro/){: target="_blank"} and install it on your PC.
 You need to create an account in order to login to STEAM.
 {: style="text-align: justify;"}
 <br />
 # 2. Base stations